Roll20: Features

 Roll20 is a browser-based suite of tools that allows users to create and play tabletop role playing games.
-It is organized into individual game sessions, which users can create or join.
+It is organized into individual game-sessions, which users can create or join.
 These game sessions include various features of typical tabletop RPGs, including dynamic character sheets, automated dice rolling, shared maps with basic character and enemy tokens, and triggered sound effects, as well as a character creation tool for certain licensed game systems.
-The interface also includes integrated text chat, voice chat, and video chat, as well as Google Hangouts integration.
+The interface also includes integrated text chat, voice chat, and video chat; as well as Google Hangouts integration.

-Roll20 also contains a separate marketplace, where art assets and complete game modules are sold, and a reference compendium for several game systems.
+Roll20 also contains a separate marketplace - where art assets and complete game modules are sold - and a reference compendium for several game systems.
 Compendiums and game modules published through the marketplace are only available to use on the Roll20 platform, while some art assets and art packs can be transferred to other sites or downloaded and used for physical tabletop sessions.
 In addition to the free content, Roll20 also has extra features available for paying subscriber accounts, including dynamic lighting and fog of war for maps.

 Besides the main browser version of Roll20, there are also iPad and Android versions.
 These mobile versions are more focused on the player experience, containing fewer features than the full browser site.
 Roll20 is available in English, with moderate support for 17 other languages through community-contributed translations using Crowdin.

 Roll20 supports many tabletop systems, including the various editions of Dungeons & Dragons, Pathfinder, Shadowrun, Dungeon World, Gamma World, Traveller, Numenera, 13th Age, and others.
 For many less known tabletop systems, Roll20 has an open source repository where the community can contribute character sheet templates.

+Following the purchase of Demiplane, Roll20 began to support cross-platform access so that content unlocked on one platform would be automatically unlocked on the other platform.
+As of May 2024, Paizo, Darrington Press, Kobold Press, and Renegade Game Studio have granted permission for cross-platform access to their products.